 The reactions at both Luis’ PT clinic and at his surgeon’s practice (Dr. Deepan Patel) were very positive.
-To be fair they were somewhat incredulous as his progress exceeded all expectations.
-Luis was able to avoid a Manipulation Under Anesthesia as his ROM exceeded the lower limits his surgeon set for M.U.A.
+Luis was able to avoid a Manipulation Under Anesthesia as his range of motion exceeded the lower limits his surgeon set for MUA.
 Luis was able to overcome guarding, avoid PT pain, and get back on the path to recovery.

-If we reference Dr. Hanna’s description of “the formation of a new muscle-movement habit that the person cannot easily break”, we have an accurate representation of Luis O.’s condition prior to starting X10 Therapy.
-Through the use of the repetitive motion on the X10 Knee machine, motion that is controlled fully by the patient, Luis O. was able to achieve relaxation “as control improved.”
-And as his pain ebbed his control remained as Dr. Hanna suggests will occur.
-It was only after Luis O. “trusted” that the X10 would follow his direction, never move past comfortable range of motion, only advance degree by degree as his leg became relaxed could avoid PT pain, that he began making significant gains.
-He overcame his own Protective Muscle Guarding which led him to a successful rehabilitation on the X10 Knee Rehabilitation Machine.
+Through the use of the repetitive motion on the X10 Knee machine, motion that is controlled fully by the patient, Luis. was able to achieve relaxation “as control improved.”
+It was only after Luis “trusted” that the X10 Machine would follow his direction, never move past comfortable range of motion, only advance degree by degree as his leg became relaxed could avoid PT pain, that he began making significant gains.
+He overcame the guarding which led him to an ultimately successful rehabilitation.

 Source Material To learn more about Protective Muscle Spasms from Dr. Erik Dalton, Phd click Dr. Erik Dalton to visit his website. https://www.rennwellness.com/chiropractic/what-is-muscle-guarding.html https://cathedralchiropractic.com/2018/05/what-is-muscle-guarding/ https://www.novaactiverehab.com/pain-cycle/